WooCommerce Automated Emails: The Ultimate Guide To Boosting Profits With Automation

 This first email should be followed up by 4-5 strategic emails that lead people to the sale.
 These can be about product ingredients, testimonials, FAQs, etc.

-The other automated emails in the sequence can let people know about the ingredients of the product, share the testimonials, and emphasize the FAQs.
+The other automated emails in the sequence can inform people about the product's ingredients, share testimonials, and emphasize the FAQs.

 The final email can nudge them to buy.
 Pretty strategic!